 Bronwyn Moir is a Registered Nurse and Midwife who is currently working as an independent home birth midwife and is Director of The Birth House.
-Bronwyn has also had recent experience in Paediatric and Neonatal nursing.
+Bronwyn has also had recent experience in Paediatric, Neonatal and general practice nursing.

-Presently practicing as an Independent Homebirth Midwife, Bronwyn is an Eligible Midwife, which involves collaboration with a Specialist Obstetrician, and post graduate study in diagnostic testing and pharmacology in pregnancy and lactation.
+Presently working as a private practice midwife, Bronwyn is an Eligible Midwife, which involves collaboration with a Specialist Obstetrician, and post graduate study in diagnostic testing and pharmacology in pregnancy and lactation.
+Bronwyn also works part-time as a practice nurse at a busy medical centre in Goonellabah.

 Bronwyn is passionate about providing nurturing midwifery care through the continuum of pregnancy, birth, breastfeeding and mothering.
 With a focus on promoting health and wellbeing, she provides holistic midwifery care including herbal and nutritional support and massage therapy.

-Bronwyn birthed her own daughter at home in March 2012.
+Bronwyn birthed her own daughter in water, at home, in March 2012.

 Bree is a registered midwife currently working part time at Lismore Base Hospital Maternity as well as providing birth support at The Birth House and in home birth settings.